 Instructions

 Skim the fat from the broth; you should have have 2+ quart broth.
-Pull the meat from the pork shanks and pull the shoulder meat into large shreds.
-Discard the bones and then chop the meat 1 inch pieces.
-Add to the shredded meat (there should be about 5 cups meat in all).
+Pull the meat from the pork shanks, discard the bones and then chop the meat into 1 inch pieces – there should be about 5 cups meat in all.
 Cover and refrigerate if not serving within an hour.

 Excellent post!
 I will definitely try your recipe.
 Stop by and say hi, http://saltpepperbrilliant.wordpress.com/